kineticsystem/vscode_ros2/README.md

 ## How to build with Colcon

-To run the `colcon` command from VSCode, you need to create a `task.json` file within the `.vscode` folder and populate it with the following content:
+To run the `colcon` command from VSCode, you need to create the file `tasks.json` within the `.vscode` folder and populate it with the following content:

 ```json
 {